hugo-navarro/FakeNewsDetector/readme.md

 - You can retrain the English or Portuguese models anytime by running their respective training scripts.
 - For English, ensure `Fake.csv` and `True.csv` have a `text` column.
 - For Portuguese, `FakeTrueBr_corpus.csv` should have `fake` and `true` columns containing the news content.
+- Please desconsider the archive train_model_pt.
+This is a legacy code.